kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/04-ordering-and-activating/articles/09-how-can-i-change-the-name-on-my-wise-card/content.md

+# Ordering and activating
-# How can I change the name on my Wise card?
+## How can I change the name on my Wise card?
 ### Before you complete your card order

  **Personal cards**